 Click here for a quick tutorial on how to navigate the Emotional Well-Being Toolkit.

-The Food and Drug Administration (FDA) issued a recent urgent warning to consumers and health care providers about hand sanitizer products that are labeled as containing ethanol (also known as ethyl alcohol) but that have tested positive for methanol contamination.
+The Food and Drug Administration (FDA) issued an urgent warning to consumers and health care providers about hand sanitizer products that are labeled as containing ethanol (also known as ethyl alcohol) but that have tested positive for methanol contamination.
 Please check the FDA webpage (which lists products to avoid) on a regular basis to stay fully informed regarding this important health issue.

 Questions about COVID-19?